 - Temporary password: college34

-- Unique ID: 10+your telephone extension (no spaces) — use for card activation and for identification when calling Wells Fargo about your account
+- Unique ID is your four-digit telephone extension.
+Use for card activation, for setting your PIN (personal ID number), and for identification when calling Wells Fargo about your account

 Refer to the Cardholder Quick Reference Guide for complete instructions.
 Also, a power point presentation will be e-mailed to you